joeivans/city-explorer/README.md

 <!-- What are the steps that a user must take in order to build this app on
 their own machine and get it running? -->
 Clone the source repository and run `npm install && npm run`<br />
-Visit the deployed site: [https://joes-city-explorer.netlify.app](Joe's City Explorer)
+Visit the deployed site: [Joe's City Explorer](https://joes-city-explorer.netlify.app)

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies